dourouc05/dourouc05.github.io/research.md

 ## Operational research

+### Network routing under uncertainty

+In computer networks, traffic engineering concerns the efficient use of existing network equipment so that users get the best experience when using the network.
+Most of the parameters have some level of uncertainty: for instance, operators cannot predict with an extremely high accuracy the traffic that their network will have to withstand.
+Therefore, this uncertainty must be built into the mathematical models that are used when making traffic-engineering decisions.

+There are several ways to cope with the variability of parameters, such as robust optimisation.
+Oblivious routing is an often-disregarded paradigm, especially due to its computational cost.
+Other approaches include fairness, with the idea that a fair solution should withstand more traffic.

+My implementation of many network-routing models is [freely available on GitHub in the Seleroute.jl package](https://github.com/dourouc05/Seleroute.jl) (under an MIT license).
+Preliminary have been presented at [the TMA conference](hal.archives-ouvertes.fr/hal-02161708).
+Details of the Julia implementation have been discussed at [the Julia Days 2023](https://hal.science/hal-04231900).

+**List of publications**:

+* {% include reference.md key='routing_juliadays2023' %}
+* {% include reference.md key='routing_tma2019' %}
+* {% include reference.md key='routing_tma2018' %}

 ### Electrical flexibility for the industry

 The [InduStore research project](http://www.industore-project.be/) develops a methodology that helps industrialists add flexibility when using their plants, especially regarding the price of electricity on the day-ahead market.

 These developments started with easing the modelling of industrial processes with generic block-diagram models and their associated mathematical formulation.
 Thanks to this kind of models, those processes can be used in mathematical-programming-based solutions for optimising plants.
 Currently, a seemingly good candidate for this modelling is the reservoir, which can model many kinds of processes.

 Once the process models are developed, they should be integrated within a complete plant model to actually exploit the flexibility.
 Outside the processes, two elements must be considered: the order book, but also the workers, as they are at the heart of the production.
 Industrial sites tend to use shift work to be able to produce twenty-four hours a day; however, this requires to organise the shifts according to legal constraints.
-Our approach considers the two faces of the coin: production and shift work.
+Our approach considers the two faces of the same coin: production and shift work.
 The first one exploits the flexibility, while the second optimises the schedule for the workers' well-being.

 The source code of the integrated models is [freely available on GitHub](https://github.com/dourouc05/IndustrialProcessFlexibilisation.jl) (under an MIT license).
 The production-HR coupling has been presented [at the COMEX workshop](http://orbi.ulg.ac.be/handle/2268/209469) and [at the IFORS conference](http://orbi.ulg.ac.be/handle/2268/207330).
 The modelling methodology has been presented [at the DS3 summer school](http://orbi.ulg.ac.be/handle/2268/212703).